PythonTilk/Notes/README.md

-# ITS-Projekt - Note Management System
+# NoteVault - Note Management System

 A modern, feature-rich note-taking application built with Spring Boot.
 Create, organize, and share notes with advanced features like rich text editing, image uploads, and collaborative sharing.